 LOOKING AT THE NUMBERS

 Numbers-wise, the house made sense.
 A rule of thumb when determining how much house you can afford is the 28/36 rule.
 Your mortgage payment, which typically includes your mortgage principal, interest, property taxes and your insurance (PITI), should be no more than 28% of your pre-tax monthly income.
 Your total debt would include this mortgage payment, plus other debt such as student loans, car payments, and credit card debt.
 This number should be no more than 36% of your pre-tax monthly income.
-At the time, our total debt was somewhere in the 20% range, so we were well below the suggested numbers.
+At the time, our total debt was somewhere in the 20% range.

 My take on this 28/36 rule?
 Aim to go WAY below these percentages.
 You may pre-qualify for a larger mortgage, but don’t take the maximum that the bank is willing to loan you!
 Are you someone that graduated with an obscene amount of student loan debt?
 If so, you probably maxed out your loans, and now you’re having to deal with the painful process of paying it back.
 Don’t repeat this with your mortgage.
 Yes, I understand that mortgage debt and student debt are two different types of debt, but they have one word in common: DEBT.
-This means that you need to pay this debt back in one form or another, and if given the choice, I’d bet you’d be happier not having debt, period.
-At the very least, aim to have less debt rather than more debt.
+This means that you need to pay this debt back in one form or another, and if given the choice, I’d say that your goal should be to have less debt rather than more debt.

 It didn’t take long before our home expenses involved much more than just paying the mortgage.
 First, the house felt so empty because we had just moved from a 1 bedroom apartment to a single family home, so we slowly started filling up the home with furnishings.
 There were no window coverings, so that expense in itself was an eye-opener.
 The house was very drafty, which made the winter months especially tough for our heating bill.
 Replacing our windows would have fixed this problem, but I never even bothered getting a bid because I knew it was going to be very expensive.